 Period music can be found at any time during Fort De Chartres Summer Rendezvous.
 A center stage is set up within the fort and features various musical groups throughout the day.
 Many of these groups can be found entertaining visitors throughout the grounds when they are not featured on the main stage.
 In addition marching military bands with drums, flutes, bagpipes, and other instruments can be seen patrolling the grounds.

-Hundreds of tents, teepees, and other primitive shelters become the weekend home for the over one thousand reenactors who come to Fort de Chartres from across the country.
+Hundreds of tents, teepees, and other primitive shelters become the weekend home for the over one thousand reenactors who come to the Fort De Chartres June Rendezvous from across the country.
 Visitors can gain a lot of insight into the life styles of the fur trapping era by exploring the Primitive Camp.
 The reenactors are a friendly bunch and are happy to talk about the specifics of their camp and the personas they portray.
 Sutlers, merchants, and trade blankets are located throughout the grounds selling many period related goods that are only available at this type of event.

 Fort de Chartres State Historic Site

 350 State Route 155

 Directions: 4 miles west of Prairie du Rocher, about an hours drive south of St. Louis.
 Take IL-3 to Ruma and then turn west on IL-155.
 Follow IL-155 through Prairie du Rocher to the site.

 For more information: call 618-284-7230.